-Second Place Goes to Attabotics
+Fifth Place Goes to Attabotics

-Choosing Attabotics for second place was no easy task.
+Choosing Attabotics for fourth place was no easy task.
 I think Attabotics is technically the most advanced system on the market.
 That’s the good news.
 The bad news is that Attabotics is the most technically advanced system on the market.
 In other words, Attabotics works well once it is installed but installing the system can be difficult.

 I will defend Attabotics by stating that when compared to other MFC solutions, I don’t believe Attabotics deserves the criticism it has received by some analysts and customers that I’ve spoken to.